han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 tags: [post]
 layout: bloglayout.html
 title: Choosing Eleventy to build a blog
 description: In this blog post, I describe why I choose Eleventy for my blog.
-Eleventy is tool that provides essential features to build a blog without introducing significant complexity.
+Eleventy is tool that provides essential features to build a blog and introducing only minimal complexity.
-date: 2024-05-12
+date: 2024-05-13
 ---

-In this post, I will go through why I choose Eleventy and how I use it to build this blog.
+In this post, I will go through why I choose [Eleventy](https://www.11ty.dev/) and how I use it to build this blog.
-You can find the source code of the blog here.
+You can find the [source code of the blog here](https://github.com/han4wluc/han4wluc.com).

-I wanted to build a personal blog to have my personal homepage and publish blog articles, the functionality and design would be very basic.
+I wanted to build a personal blog to host my personal homepage and publish blog articles, the functionality and design would be very basic.
 I wanted a solution that was simple, easy to maintain, and give me full control on how my webpage is implemented.

-Elevently met those requirements, especially in being simple without adding additional complexity.
+Elevently met those requirements, especially in being simple and adding only minimal complexity.

 ## Folder and file structure